gitlabhq/gitlab-runner/docs/install/kubernetes.md

 Update the `url` and `token` with your values.
 The parameter `image` is optional and is the default Docker image used to be used to run jobs.

->**Notes:**
->* The `token` can be found in `/etc/gitlab-runner/config.toml` and should have been generated after registering the Runner.
-It's not to be confused with the registration token that can be found under your project's **Settings > CI/CD > Runners settings**.
->* Alternatively, you can obtain the runner token using the GitLab API `curl -X POST https://gitlab.com/api/v4/runners --form "token=<registration-token>"` where `<registration token>` is obtained from the **Settings > CI/CD > Runners settings**.
+>**Note:**
->* It is not recommended to use the `gitlab-managed-apps` namespace for this runner, that namespace should be reserved for applications installed through the GitLab UI.
+>It is not recommended to use the `gitlab-managed-apps` namespace for this runner, that namespace should be reserved for applications installed through the GitLab UI.

 ## Define the Runner `Deployment`